 Another marvel of Yunnan craftsmanship: squares of dark-brown sugar with ginger spice to melt in hot water for an infusion.
 Very popular among Chinese women, they indeed have the great power to calm stomach pain during menstruation.
 Black tea has a pleasant taste halfway between sweet tea and coffee, which some call hazelnut.
 There are variants of black sugar squares with flower petals, but if you are looking for efficiency to fight your pains, prefer the traditional spice recipe.

 Dried pig crumbs are a traditional Sichuan dish called meat floss.
 It is easy to find bread rolls covered with dried and spicy meat crumbs at the Singapore chain BreadTalk or at its South Korean competitors Tous Les Jours and Paris Baguette.

 5 – Buckwheat tea

-The reputation of Chinese teas is well established: Yunnan Pu’er, Hangzhou Long Jing, Fujian’s Pai Mu Tan … Yet it is a tea that is very little known to Westerners : grilled buckwheat tea called ‘Ku Qiao Cha’ by the Chinese and ‘Soba Cha’ by the Japanese, who dispute their kinship.
-Again, this brew is imported from Yunnan from Chinese’s side.
-The advantage of that beverage ?
+The reputation of Chinese teas is well established: Yunnan Pu’er, Hangzhou Long Jing, Fujian’s Pai Mu Tan … Yet it is a tea that is very little known to Westerners: grilled buckwheat tea called ‘Ku Qiao Cha’ by the Chinese and ‘Soba Cha’ by the Japanese, who dispute their kinship.
+Again, this brew is imported from Yunnan from the Chinese side.
+The advantage of that beverage?
 Unlike other teas, it does not contain theine.
-Buckwheat is also gluten intolerant friendly and has detoxifying virtues, so to said the ideal tea to drink all day.
+Buckwheat is also gluten intolerant friendly and has detoxifying virtues, so to say the ideal tea to drink all day.

 6 – Dried jujubes with nuts